jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 worldwide on May 20\.
 Microsoft Patch Tuesday included two zero\-day vulnerabilities.
 Apple released security advisories and patches mitigating more than 30 vulnerabilities, including three zero\-day exploits affecting WebKit.
 On May 31, Progress Software released patches for a SQL injection vulnerability in MOVEit managed file transfer software.
-Labeled CVE\-2023\-34362, we later learned exploitation began on May 27\.MOVEit moved into the mainstream.
+Labeled CVE\-2023\-34362, we later learned exploitation began on May 27\.
+June
+MOVEit moved into the mainstream.
 VTRAC began receiving a large number of victim reportsand we were still getting them as this went to press in February 2024\.
 (MOVEit would continue to wreak havoc throughout the year, with multiple cybersecurity experts reporting increasing numbers of organizations and individuals affected.)100,101,102,103 There were indications the Cl0p ransomware TA had been testing MOVEit exploits in